FX Leaders

 For example: if you plan to enter a BUY order when the price reaches the 38.2% level, you would set your Stop Loss between levels 38.2% and 50%.
 Another option would be to set your Stop Loss just below the 50% level.
 By doing so you would give your position a bigger chance, but this is considered to be a slightly more dangerous decision that might cause more losses if you are wrong!

-Volatility Stop: This technique was created to prevent us from exiting trades due to temporary volatile trends that are caused by current pressure among traders.
+Volatility Stop: This technique was created to prevent us from exiting trades due to temporary volatile trends that are caused by current pressure among the traders.
 It is recommended for long-term trading.
-This technique is based on the claim that prices move according to a clear and routine pattern, as long as there is no major fundamental news.
-It works on expectations that a certain pair is supposed to move during a time period within a given pips range.
+It is based on the claim that price moves according to a typically clear and routine pattern as long as there is no major fundamental news.
+It works on expectations that a certain pair is supposed to move during a period within a given pips range.

-Tip: Bollinger Bands are an excellent tool for this Stop Loss method, setting a Stop Loss outside of the bands.
+Tip: Bollinger Bands are an excellent tool for this Stop Loss method, setting Stop Loss outside of the bands.

 The 5 Don’ts: